Prefer to listen to this tutorial? Press the play button to hear the audio version.

-- Use the left arm control to move the boom back over the trench, then repeat steps 5 through 10 as necessary.
+- Use the left arm control to move the boom back over the dig site.
+Repeat steps 7 through 12 as necessary.

-- Always make sure you know exactly where all of the utility lines are before operating a backhoe.
+- Always make sure you know exactly where all of the utility lines are located (both below and above) before operating a backhoe.

 - Never assume a pathway is clear—double or even triple check to make sure.